 Data Sources indicates the location where Contact attributes are stored.
 Attributes can be stored in system, synchronized, and custom data sources.

-System Data Sources are default data strucutres created by Marketing Cloud.
-Those Data Sources depend on the Marketing Cloud functionalities in use and cannot be modifed.
+System Data Sources are default data structures created by Marketing Cloud.
+Those Data Sources depend on the Marketing Cloud functionalities in use and cannot be modified.

 Synchronized Data Sources represent Marketing Cloud Connect data from related Salesforce orgs.
-Marketing Cloud Connect can regualraly sync data from standard and custom objects in Salesforce with data in Marketing Cloud.
-Field-Level Encryption in Salesforce is maintained when sycing this data with Marketing Cloud.
+Marketing Cloud Connect can regularly sync data from standard and custom objects in Salesforce to data extensions in Marketing Cloud.
+Field-Level Encryption in Salesforce is maintained when syncing this data to Marketing Cloud.

-Custom Data Sources consist of the Data Extension attributes defined with Contact Builder.
-Multiple Custom Data Sources can be created and invidual attributes defined in Contact Builder can be assigned to them.
+Custom Data Sources consist of the Data Extension attributes defined in Contact Builder.
+Multiple Custom Data Sources can be created and individual attributes defined in Contact Builder can be assigned to them.

 The Data Extension tool in Contact Builder can be used to manage Data Extension structures and records.
 This tool supports more functionalities than the similar Data Extension tool in the Email Studio application.